 For the crispiest Brussels sprouts, make sure to toss them with oil right before roasting.
 If they sit in the oil for any amount of time, they start to become soft.
 Secondly, make sure to flip the Brussels sprouts so the cut side is down on the sheet pan.
 This will helps them get extra crispy.

-What to serve with Kung Pao Brussels Sprouts:
+What to serve with Kung Pao Brussel Sprouts:

 More Brussels sprouts recipes: